CENTRAL INDIANA CHAPTER: Making Connections at ALC

 HOUSTON CHAPTER: Using a Mobile Mic to Capture Content

-SUMMARY: To provide more meaningful, targeted marketing messages, the chapter purchased an iRig Mic that plugs into Apple and Android devices for on-the-go content development.
-This tool works with a cell phone to capture testimonials for the chapter’s website, YouTube channel, monthly events, weekly emails, and marketing for future events and sponsorship opportunities.
-Mobile Mic also allows the chapter to do voice-overs for their presentations, capture video better for presentations and other e-learning, or even provide live feeds for programs.
-The mic has increased the chapter’s social media presence through custom, super-short videos on their website.
+SUMMARY: To provide more meaningful, targeted marketing messages, the chapter purchased an iRig microphone that plugs into Apple and Android devices for on-the-go content development.
+The tool works with a cell phone to capture testimonials for the chapter’s website, YouTube channel, monthly events, weekly emails, marketing for future events, and sponsorship opportunities.
+The mobile mic allows the chapter to do voice-overs for its presentations, capture better quality audio for presentations and other e-learning, and provide live feeds for programs.
+The mic has increased the chapter’s social media presence through custom, short videos on its website.

 CHATTANOOGA CHAPTER: #Slack

 SUMMARY: After learning about Slack from another chapter, the Chattanooga Chapter adopted the platform to help maximize real-time communications and strategy planning.
 Having a communication tool that can be used through group channels, private messages, video conference, and sharing documents has allowed the board to visualize conversation and subsequently be more productive as a team.
 The platform allows for quicker responses from the group and people can easily search for key information.
 The board created topic-based channels such as finance, programming and marketing.

 GREATER ATLANTA CHAPTER: Leveraging SLACK as a Leader Communication Alternative to E-mail